theodi/open-orgn-services/README.md

 Setup
 -----

+Configuration is loaded from environment variables.
+Copy env.example to .env and enter the appropriate details.

 This app uses [resque](https://github.com/defunkt/resque) for async job queueing.
 You'll need to install redis, run it, and then run a worker to process jobs.
 On OSX: